-HIV/AIDS and the well-being of mothers and children are two of the key areas in health and development.
-Too many people continue to contract the disease.
-Too many women and children continue to die due to lack of proper healthcare.
-Our Advisory Group on Health works to end HIV/AIDS and significantly improve the health of women and children everywhere.
+HIV/AIDS and the well-being of mothers and children are two critical areas in health and development.
+Our Advisory Group on Health works to end the epidemic and significantly improve the health of women and children everywhere.

 Its work is part of our overall commitment to health and to helping achieve the UN Sustainable Development Goals.

 Set up in 2006, initially to focus on HIV/AIDS before expanding its remit to include Maternal, Newborn and Child Health (MNCH), the group helps parliaments to create effective laws to respond better to HIV/AIDS and to ensure access to health care for mothers and children.
 It fights discrimination and punitive legislation, and addresses the direct link between HIV/AIDS and women’s sexual and reproductive health rights.

 It guides parliaments on implementing international commitments on HIV/AIDS and MNCH, helps design information and training material for MPs to strengthen parliamentary action on the issues, and conducts field visits to assess national responses to international commitments, and to scrutinize the process for law reform.
 It documents good practices and makes recommendations for change.